-Lurchers are known to sleep with their eyes open, so make sure they are fully awake before anyone disturbs them as this could startle them.
+Lurchers are known to sleep with their eyes open, so make sure they are fully awake before anyone disturbs them, as this could startle them.

 Is a lurcher good for me?

-If you are able to provide a home with plenty of comfy furniture they can sprawl on, don’t have any small furries they might take too much of a liking too, and can provide the exercise and training they demand then these dogs could be perfect for you.
-However, as they don’t like to be left alone, this dog would be best suited to someone who spends a lot of time at home or someone who can take their dog to work with them.
+If you are able to provide a home with plenty of comfy furniture they can sprawl on, don’t have any small furries they might take too much of a liking too, and can provide the exercise and training they demand, then these dogs could be perfect for you.
+However, as they don’t like to be left alone, this dog would be best suited to someone who spends a lot of time at home or can take their dog to work with them.

-Again, it does depend on their specific mix but they do tend to prefer a calmer home with opportunities to run free where possible.
+Again, it does depend on their specific mix but they tend to prefer a calmer home with opportunities to run free where possible.

 Did you know?